muarshad01/LLM/Notes/lecture16_notes.md

 * This is in contrast to the self attention mechanism, which allows access to the entire input sequence.

-* When Computing attention scores the causal attention mechanism ensures that the model only factors in tokens that occur at or before the current token in the sequence.
+* When computing attention scores the causal attention mechanism ensures that the model only factors in tokens that occur at or before the current token in the sequence.

-* To achieve this in GPT like LLM, for each token processed, we mask out the future tokens which come after the current token in the input text.
+* To achieve this in GPT like LLM, for each token processed, __we mask out the future tokens which come after the current token in the input text.__

-* we mask out the attention weights above the diagonal and set those attention weights to be equal to zero and then we normalize the nonmass attention weights such that the attention weights sum up to one in each row.
+1. We mask out the attention weights above the diagonal and set those attention weights to be equal to zero
+2. and then we normalize the non-zero attention weights such that the sum(attention weights)=1

 ***